FreddieHoy/project-04/README.md

 ![newsfeedNEW](https://user-images.githubusercontent.com/51379192/65037310-467bcc80-d945-11e9-92ee-16d663eaa0eb.gif)

+## THE BIG WINS

+- Extending the user model.
+- Successful use of Model View Controllers
+- Creating seed data.
+- Creating a profile page.
+- Displaying the different sized images in newsfeed and profile pages.

+## What have I learned

+- How to set up Django using apps, Model View Controllers, SQL etc.
+- The advantages of using Django.
+Admin page, quick set up, lack of repeating code.
+- A deeper knowledge of how SQL Databases work.
+- Making migrations in order to create the database.
+- How to seed data into these data tables in sqlite3.
+- How to use Model view Controllers to create RESTful pathways.
+- Model relationships in SQL.

-### Moving Forward
+## Moving Forward

+- I would like to used test-driven development.
+The learning curve was too steep at the time.
+- Following different users so you can only see the posts that those users make.
-* Add a like button to Meals
+- Add a like button to Meals.
-* Enable users to post many images and display using a carousel.
+- Enable users to post many images and display using a carousel.
-* Standardise photo sizing for better display.
+- Standardise photo sizing for better display.
-* Meeting with a UX designer to improve user journey.
+- Meeting with a UX designer to improve user journey.

+---

-## Contact
+# Contact

 Freddie Hoy